 This course is an exegesis of a designated Old Testament text with additional study of Hebrew grammar and syntax beyond that undertaken in Introduction to Old Testament Hebrew.
-Prerequisite: S1213 Introduction to Biblical Hebrew II.
+Prerequisite: S1213 Introduction to Biblical Hebrew I, S1214 Introduction to Biblical Hebrew II.